vishal-patel17/LicenseApp/README.md

 ## Quick Start

 The first things you need to do are cloning this repository and installing its dependencies.
-Run the following commands in your terminal ir Git bash cmd:
+Run the following commands in your terminal or Git bash cmd:

 ```bash
   git clone https://github.com/vishal-patel17/LicenseApp.git